 Methodology of Calculation: The indicator should capture the percentage of respondents who report improved access to different types of infrastructure that the RIDP is financing, such as water points, health clinics, schools, etc. The PIU should propose a formula for combining the infrastructure items into an index to the task team for no objection and use the same index for results reporting throughout the project.
-Three figures should be calculated and reported as percentages: (a) the number of sampled women who report improved access to basic rural infrastructure divided by total number of sampled women; (b) the number of sampled men who report improved access to basic rural infrastructure divided by total number of sampled men; (c) the total number of sampled respondents who report improved access to basic rural infrastructure divided by total number of sampled respondents.
+Three figures should be calculated and reported as percentages: (a) the number of sampled women who report improved access to basic rural infrastructure divided by total number of sampled men; (b) the number of sampled men; (c) the total number of sampled respondents who report improved access to basic rural infrastructure divided by total number of sampled respondents.